 How Are UCC Financing Statements Filed?

 Once you are approved for a secured business loan, the business lender files a UCC-1 Financing Statement to the secretary of state in your business’s home state.
 The statement contains the business lender’s name and address, the borrower’s name and address, and the name of the assets being used as collateral.
-Notices of the filing are then made public record and may, therefore, be published in local newspapers.
+Notices of the filing are then made public record and may be published in local newspapers.

 Which Assets Can Be Named In UCC Filings?

 UCC filings are typically placed on the most common assets used for collateral: real estate and business equipment.
 But while business lenders can legally place UCC filings on virtually any type of business asset, most US states prohibit creditors from literally taking everything the borrower has.
-Even if the borrower defaulted or went bankrupt, they would still be able to keep certain pieces of equipment or a certain amount of their retirement savings.
+Even if the borrower defaulted or went bankrupt, they would still keep certain pieces of equipment or a certain amount of their retirement savings.

 Most US states also prohibit business lenders from seizing a certain amount of personal assets.
-This can refer to specific items, like furniture in your home, or certain portions of equity in your home or vehicle.
+This can refer to specific items, like furniture in your home, or certain equity portions in your home or vehicle.
 If your home is used as collateral, for example, your business’s home state may allow you to keep roughly $50,000 worth of equity in the event of a default or bankruptcy.

 Since each state has its own UCC filing laws, it is advised to research the laws in your business’s home state before agreeing to a business loan that requires a UCC filing.